How to use the library’s 3D printer:

 Both are reasonable introductions to the world of 3D design, and will give you enough of a foundation to start experimenting with your own designs.

-Step 2a: Attend a drop in 3D printing event.
+Option 2: Attend a drop in 3D printing event.

-Step 2b: Send your .stl files to the Joe, IT Librarian for printing
+Option 3: Send your .stl files to the Joe, IT Librarian for printing

 Email Joe and your files will go into the print queue.
-We’ll let you know when they are ready for pickup.
+We’ll let you know when they are ready for pickup!